- Type of qualification

 Work experience

-The work experience requirement ensures that you are able to contribute effectively to group discussions and participate from a position of experience and knowledge.
+The work experience requirement ensures that you can contribute effectively to group discussions and participate from a position of experience and knowledge.
 This means that when you have less than the required 3 years’ work experience, we are unlikely to consider you for this MBA.

 English language requirements